-- Milk flow: A hot compress can help milk flow faster if done before a feeding session (source).
+- Milk flow: A hot compress can help milk flow faster if done before a feeding session (3).
 Releasing all of your milk during sessions will help you avoid breast engorgement.

 - Postpartum cramping: In the days after childbirth, your uterus will try to get back to its normal size.
-This could cause painful, period-like cramping.
+This could cause painful, period-like cramping especially during breastfeeding if you choose to feed your baby this way .
 Hot compresses can help reduce the pain.

 - Postpartum muscle soreness: You just pushed a baby out of your body.
 There are bound to be a few pulled muscles here and there.
 Hot compresses can help with that.

 In the past, some women froze a bunch of maxi pads before giving birth.
 This allowed them to get the soothing cool temperatures and the absorbent material needed to help with vaginal discharge.